Inside the Republican lunch that slowed McConnell's plan to rush the impeachment trial - Local News 8

 While moderate Sens.
 Susan Collins of Maine and Rob Portman of Ohio led the charge, they were joined by a number of more conservative members of the GOP conference who pressed McConnell, a person familiar told CNN.

 In all about 15 senators argued in favor of changing McConnell’s resolution, a Republican aide told CNN.
-That included some of the President’s staunchest allies such as Arkansas Sen. Tom Cotton, Alaska Sen. Dan Sullivan, South Dakota Sen. Mike Rounds and Mississippi Sen. Roger Wicker.
+That included some of the President’s staunchest allies such as Arkansas Sen. Tom Cotton, Alaska Sen. Dan Sullivan, South Dakota Sen. Mike Rounds and Mississippi Sen. Roger Wicker, according to the Senate aide.

+On Tuesday night, Cotton’s office denied that he argued in favor of changing the resolution.
+On Wednesday, Cotton’s office qualified its denial to say that Cotton had spoken up at the lunch.
+While he expressed support for McConnell’s initial resolution, Cotton told his fellow Republicans that if they were in favor of changing it, they should back a GOP-supported amendment to the language, according to Cotton spokeswoman Caroline Tabler.

 Their complaints were heard.

-Note: This story has been updated to include comment from Sen. Chris Coons and from Sen. Tom Cotton’s office.